Juxtaposy/Astek/README.md

 - Eclipse project should be built in a standard manner.

 ------------------------ Tests ----------------------------------
 - Test were run from IDE.
-It is the most convinient way to do it.
+It is the most convenient way to do it.